pawel-dubiel/paweldubiel.com/_posts/2024-12-30-innodb-undo-log.markdown

 **Don’t Let Transactions Go Zombie**
 Sometimes a script fails, and you’ve got an open transaction lingering in your application.
 That stuck transaction can freeze your purge process.

+If MySQL detects that a transaction remains open (i.e., not committed or rolled back), it won’t automatically close or roll it back unless the client connection is lost or explicitly killed.
+As a result, the so-called “zombie” transaction can linger, preventing InnoDB’s purge process from doing its job.
+Here’s how you can address the issue: Use `SHOW PROCESSLIST;` for active transactions and their ages.

 **Tune for Write-Heavy Workloads**
 If you’re doing a ton of writes, consider adjusting parameters like `innodb_purge_threads` to help the purge keep up with the pace of incoming changes.